johnli0135/parenthesizer/README.md

 ## Punctuation

-A period can serve as a closing parenthesis for an operator that takes a variable number of arguments.
+A period serves as a closing parenthesis for an operator that takes a variable number of arguments.

 ```racket
 /use racket.txt